In the 1920s, brothers Melkoum and Mouchegh Petrossian had the extraordinarily avant garde idea of introducing France to sturgeon roe.

 El Capricho is a family business located in Santoña, small traditional fishing village with a rich history, known as the birthplace of canned anchovy.
 After a quarter of a century, we are committed to providing a healthy and nutritious product, and guarantee quality and excellence.

-We exclusively produce a high-level canned anchovy and white tuna, fished directly from the Cantabrian sea.
-Both our anchovies, caught during the spring fishing season, and our white tuna, caught in summer season, are highly appreciated.
+El Capricho exclusively produce a high-level canned anchovy and white tuna, fished directly from the Cantabrian sea.
+Both anchovies, caught during the spring fishing season, and white tuna, caught in summer season, are highly appreciated.

 El Capricho products are part of the Mediterranean diet.
 They are heart-healthy due to their omega-3 fatty acids and also contain other essential nutrients, as proteins, vitamins and minerals.